davisv007/OdooProdu/README.md

 ################################################################################

 You can use either of these files, they do the same thing, using different libraries.
-The serve,username,database etc are all hardcoded so you'll have to change them to suit your needs
+The server, username, database etc are all hardcoded so you'll have to change them to suit your needs

 To run: